 Henehan Settlers in United States in the 20th Century

-- Mary Henehan, aged 27, who emigrated to the United States from Irishtown, in 1904
+- Mary Henehan, aged 27, who immigrated to the United States from Irishtown, in 1904

-- Thomas Henehan, aged 24, who emigrated to the United States from Dunmore, in 1904
+- Thomas Henehan, aged 24, who immigrated to the United States from Dunmore, in 1904

 - Mary E. Henehan, aged 27, who settled in America from Ballymuray, Roscommon, in 1905

-- Patrick Henehan, aged 45, who emigrated to America from Ashton, England, in 1906
+- Patrick Henehan, aged 45, who immigrated to America from Ashton, England, in 1906

 - Margaret Henehan, aged 34, who settled in America from Claremorris, Ireland, in 1907